Handbook

 6. Check mailbox (Rm.
 121 IM Circle) regularly

-8. Submit information you feel should be kept in the club’s file in the Club Sports Office.
+7. Submit information you feel should be kept in the club’s file in the Club Sports Office.
 This file represents the “life” of the club and should include pertinent items for future club leaders, including contracts which should not be entered into without direction from the Club Sports Director

 Your club may have other officer positions as needed.
-Other positions clubs have had include Officer-at-Large positions for Fundraising, Public Relations, Web Master, Recruiting or Travel.
+Other positions clubs have had include Officer-at-Large positions for Fundraising, Public Relations, Web Master, Social Media Chair, Recruiting or Travel.
 It is also a good idea to have one or two individuals serve as the representatives for the General Sessions.
 Keep in mind that all club officers must carry at least six credits (half-time) per semester (summer not included).

 • Code of Conduct